Slack or a Facebook Group? The choice is clear for us: Slack

 - Your Slack subdomain: Whatever you typed as your Slack subdomain when you created your Slack team above, enter that here.

 - Your API token: First, visit this link — https://api.slack.com/web — and scroll down to Authorization.
 Click “Create token.”
 Once you create your token, copy that long string of letters and numbers in red and paste it into your Heroku settings.

 BOOM!
-You should be taken to your new portal that looks a little something like this:
+You should be taken to your new Slack portal.